gicolek/wp_test/README.md

 # Code Shakers Entry Test Readme #

+(For a more visually appealing description please visit: http://gicolek.github.io/wp_test/)

 The files which are part of the repo have been slightly modified https://wordpress.org/themes/twentyfifteen theme files.

 ## Purpose of the test ##